firezone/firezone/docs/docs/authenticate/okta.md

 ![Firezone Okta SSO Login](https://user-images.githubusercontent.com/52545545/156855886-5a4a0da7-065c-4ec1-af33-583dff4dbb72.gif){:width="600"}

-Note: Previously, Firezone used pre-configured Oauth2 providers.
-We've moved to OIDC based authentication, which allows for any OpenID Connect provider (Google, Okta, Dex) to be used for authentication.
+**Note:** Previously, Firezone used pre-configured Oauth2 providers.
+We've moved to OIDC based authentication, which allows for any OpenID Connect provider (Google, Okta, Dex) to be integrated.

 We strongly recommend transitioning your existing Google or Okta-based SSO configuration to the generic OIDC-based configuration format described here.